-With the Axpo subsidiary Urbasolar, we are active along the entire solar value chain
+With Axpo subsidiary Urbasolar, we are active across the entire solar value chain.

-Photovoltaic systems on office buildings, industrial roof-tops, parking lots, shopping centres, greenhouses and in open spaces are our speciality
+PV on office buildings, industrial roofs, car parks, shopping centres, greenhouses and on open spaces are our speciality.

 Photovoltaics and solar energy have many different aspects.
 You will find a quick summary to a few important keywords below (FAQ).